G1enB1and/gitbash-commands/git-commands.md

 #git commands

+## To start a new local empty repository:
 Before you can make commits or do anything else with a git repository, the
 repository needs to actually exist.
 To create a new repository with Git, we'll use the `git init` command.